 To power the barcode scanner, we are using a pair of 18650 lithium battery cells.
 Using external battery cells means that when the power gets low we can swap the batteries instead of waiting around for the scanner to recharge.

-Fusion 360 software showing a cutaway of the new case with the boards and batteries inside
+Fusion 360 software shows a cutaway of the new case with the boards and batteries inside

 The first job was to export 3d models of the control board PCB in Diptrace and find or build models for all the other internal components.
 For the battery holder, we found a suitable part from Keystone Electronics, part number 1049.
 Keystone provides 3d models for their products on their website which is useful.
 We had to create models for the LCD display and the laser scanner module but we managed to find the models online for the switch and batteries.